Our career services professionals offer a range of opportunities to practice interviewing, get feedback and interact with employers at events.

 - Enhance your interview preparation skills and conduct informational interviews

-- Research and apply for jobs in your area of interest using resources like UMD Public Policy Jobs and social media
+- Research and apply for jobs in your area of interest using resources like UMD Policy Jobs and social media

 Each semester, we coordinate a series of workshops that help current students gain a competitive edge when searching for internships and jobs.
 Workshop topics include resume and cover letter writing, interviewing, job searching and networking.
 Additional programs address leveraging social media in the job search, demystifying the security clearance process and navigating the Federal Government’s Pathways hiring program.